silverweed/boomlevelgen/README.md

 Requires
 =============
 Tested with Python 2.7.5<br>
-BOOM is only available on MacOS, though this program will work with any OS supporting Python.
+BOOM is only available on MacOS, though running this program only requires Python.

 License
 =============